 Our department was established in 2005.
-We have rapidly grown to over 160 academic emergency physicians in the Brown Emergency Medicine (BEM).
-We care for over 250,000 patients annually at Rhode Island Hospital Anderson Emergency Center, Hasbro Children's Hospital Emergency Department, The Miriam Hospital Emergency Department and the Newport Hospital.
+We have rapidly grown to over 120 academic emergency physicians in Brown Emergency Medicine (BEM) (Formerly UEMF).
+We care for over 250,000 patients annually at Rhode Island Hospital Anderson Emergency Center, Hasbro Children's Hospital Emergency Department, The Miriam Hospital Emergency Department and the Newport Hospital Emergency Department.
 We are also the academic home for the emergency physician faculty members who work at the Memorial Hospital of Rhode Island.

 The mission of our department is to provide exceptional emergency medical care, education, research, and service to the people of Rhode Island and beyond.
 To meet this mission we have created outstanding education and research programs, and many divisions and programs that together form a comprehensive academic department of emergency medicine.

 As you peruse our site and learn more about our department we invite you to communicate, collaborate, and engage with us to grow and develop academic emergency medicine.